Inverness Club: History

 Byron Nelson was the head professional at Inverness Club from 1940 to 1944.
 He considered Inverness his home course and credits his time there for his record breaking performance, winning 18 of 35 PGA tournaments including 11 in a row, in 1945.
 Lloyd Gullickson became the head professional at Inverness Club, succeeding Nelson.
 Gullickson remained at Inverness as the head professional until his retirement in 1965.
 Herman Lang, who was the first assistant to Nelson in 1941, was the head pro from 1966-1980.

 In preparation for championships, the course has been renovated four times.
-In 2016, Inverness Club engaged golf course architect, Andrew Green, who carefully researched original drawings and historic photography to restore the artistry of Donald Ross's design.
+In 2016, Inverness Club engaged golf course architect, Andrew Green, who carefully researched original drawings and historic photography to restore the artistry of Ross's design.
 In addition, Green modernized tee boxes and bunkering systems that are fitting to today's championship courses.
-Green's design has restored Ross’s classic championship design, with Inverness Club now playing over 7,700 yards.
+Green's design has restored Ross's classic championship design, with Inverness Club now playing over 7,700 yards.

 Inverness was ranked #47 on Golfweek Magazine's America's Top 200 Classic Courses and #88 by Golf Digest.